moorejm/Getting-and-Cleaning-Data/README.md

 desc_activity_clean <- desc_activity[,2:89]
 ```

 ####4.
-Uses the "gsub" command to remove extra characters and expand shorthand variable names to make it more readable for the user (UpperCamelCase was used instead of lowercase variable names to make it easier to read long variable names)
+Use the gsub() command to remove extra characters and expand shorthand variable names to make it more readable for the user
 Similar to step 3, the purpose of this step is to make the data set more readable.
 Run_analysis.R makes variable names (originally from features.txt) more readable by using the gsub() command to remove symbols (such as "-","(", and ")"), expand shorthand variables (such as "t" to "TimeDomain" or "Freq" to "Frequency"), and create a consistent naming convention.

 **Example:**